Havana, Florida: History

 The cultivation of shade tobacco began in Gadsden County, Florida around 1829.
-In 1902, following the completion of the Georgia, Florida and Alabama Railroad, many settlers moved a mile east to the present site of Havana.
+In 1902, following the completion of the Georgia, Florida and Alabama Railroad, many settlers moved a mile east to the present site of Havana, and platted it as their new community.
 A local teacher, James Mathewson, proposed the name "Havana".
 He believed the hand-rolled cigars made in this region of Florida were comparable to those from Havana, Cuba.
-On December 5, 1906, the Town of Havana was officially incorporated.
+On December 5, 1906, the Town of Havana was officially incorporated as a municipality.
 The railway town was important to the export of farming and tobacco.

 On March 16, 1916, Havana was destroyed by a fire and 26 business-owned buildings were burned leaving only two remaining stores.

 In recent times, much of the tobacco crop industry has declined and Havana is now known for its antiques, art galleries and specialty stores.

 Geography

-The Town of Havana is located in northeastern Gadsden County on the Florida Panhandle.
+The Town of Havana is located in northeastern Gadsden County on the Florida Panhandle in North Florida.
 U.S. Route 27 passes through the center of town, leading southeast 16 mi to the center of Tallahassee and north 25 mi to Bainbridge, Georgia.
 Florida State Road 12 intersects US 27 in Havana; it leads west 12 mi to Quincy, the Gadsden County seat.

 According to the United States Census Bureau, Havana has a total area of 7.2 km2, of which 0.04 sqkm, or 0.57%, is water.